 The Borrego Springs Microgrid is a Glimpse into the Future

-The first of its kind in the area, the Borrego Springs microgrid uses Smart Grid technology—including local power generation, local energy storage, and automated switching—to create a more robust, resilient grid that can dynamically react to changing environmental and system conditions.
-Borrego Spring’s microgrid is connected to the Smart Grid, but can disconnect and function independently during emergencies, supplying vital electricity to the local community through its onsite resources.
+The Borrego Springs microgrid uses smart grid technology—including local power generation, local energy storage, and automated switching—to create a more robust, resilient grid that can dynamically react to changing environmental and system conditions.
+The Borrego Springs Microgrid is connected to the smart grid, but can disconnect and function independently during emergencies, supplying vital electricity to the local community through its onsite resources.

 The Borrego Springs microgrid offers a powerful example of what new Smart Grid technology can do.
 When this experimental project was used during an actual power emergency, it gave us and our customers a glimpse of a possible “utility of the future”—one in which the grid itself can respond to outages by routing and restoring power where it’s most needed, bringing vital energy to residents and quite possibly saving lives in the process.

 SDG&E is leveraging lessons learned at Borrego Springs to build more microgrids in high-fire threat districts across the company’s service territory.